 Is there anything better than a bowl full of bright veggies?

 Maybe a bowl full of bright veggies with fluffy quinoa and marinated tempeh!
 I’m really excited to be sharing these tempeh buddha bowls with you today.
 I’ve been testing a lot of bowl variations lately and this one was an obvious winner.

-If you’re not familiar with tempeh, we’ve cooked with it before in my bbq tempeh stuffed baked potatoes, tempeh tacos, and vegan lettuce wraps.
+If you’re not familiar with tempeh, we’ve cooked with it before in my baked egg rolls, bbq tempeh stuffed baked potatoes, tempeh tacos, and vegan lettuce wraps.
 Tempeh is made from soybeans and is a great way for vegetarians and vegans to get more protein into their diets.

 Tempeh has a very distinct flavor that I like on it’s own, but marinating it with garlic and soy sauce really takes things up a notch.
 I love turning that marinade into a thick sauce to coat the tempeh in this healthy, flavorful bowl.